loongson-community/areweloongyet/README.md

 details TODO

+### License

+Content inside this repo is licensed under the [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+A copy of the license is [available locally](./LICENSE) too.

+### Local Development

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

-### Local Development

 ```
 $ yarn  # install/upgrade deps if needed